mhotiger/obsidian-notes/MA3 for MA2/Recipes.md

 Create an all pool that's designated for recipes Create window separation for each song like I do with others. (may not be necessary) For each song macro, set the current pointer to that point in the recipe all pool.

+## Cat west video

+Potentially old info, reading more
+Recipes can't reference themselves, So org isimportant Edit setting- add group, add preset/value
+Assign syntax- assign-touch group/value, touch column for recipe Last column is for matricks.
+You can manually input values or select a matricks pool object.
+Pool items will show up with angle brackets.

+When do we need to cook- when you first create a recipe, the console will cook automatically for the first time.
+If you change the ingredients of a recipe, you may need to cook.
+If you change the matricks or group value items you'll need to cook

+DANGER:
+If you change the group in a recipe preset, and it's referenced in a cue, the fixtures used in that cue will NOT update.
+It'll leave hard values from what was there before in the track sheet.

+Maybe this means  I'll need to use cue recipes and not presets?
+That could destroy the workflow and mean that I'd need to recook EVERY CUE in a show.
+That sucks.

+I might have luck with the turn into recipe AND take selection commands

+Maybe the right idea is actually to move everything to cue recipes, with groups